open-education-hub/oer-template/content/chapters/template-chapter/lecture/slides/content.md

 ## Slides hierarchy

-* Slides ar organized in two levels
+* Slides are organized in two levels
-    * We use `---` in order to mark a new idea per slides; this leads to new vertical slides
+    * We use `---` in order to mark a new idea per slides; this leads to new horizontal slides
     * When talking about the same subject, but we want to use a new slide, we use `----`, which adds a new vertical slide

 ----